ute/custom-numbered-blocks/README.md

 # Custom Numbered Blocks Extension for Quarto

 This extension provides user defined custom div classes (environments) that come with numbering, such as theorems, examples, exercises.
 Numbered blocks can be cross referenced.

 - By default, the div's text block is enclosed in a collapsible box, similar to quarto callouts.
-- Groups of classes can be defined that share style and numbering.
+- Groups of classes can be defined that share style and numbering, similar to LaTeX amsthm.
 - Lists-of-classes can be extracted, such as a list of all theorems.
 It is also possible to generate a list for a group of classes.

 The filter supports output formats pdf and html.